 Can that be easily overcome?
 Yes, if it were not for outmoded accounting rules and views.
-The simple solution (which I proposed in an AFCS publication in 2017) is to securitise the future property tax receivables.
+The simple solution (which I proposed in 2017) is to securitise the future property tax receivables.
 The government would receive a current cash inflow from investors purchasing securities giving them claims on those future tax receivables.
 This would offset the drop in cash flow from loss of stamp duty receipts.